Our perspectives

 - Blog post by Franka Cadée, Director Safe Delivery Programme: “Why Prevention Lies at the Basis of a Sustainable Quality Care During Birth” (2025)

-Maternal Health and Non-Communicable Diseases
+Integrating Maternal Health and Non-Communicable Disease Care

 - Joint op-ed with World Diabetes Foundation, published by AlignMNH by Anna Frellsen, CEO & Sanne Frost Helt, Senior Director for Policy, Programme and Partnership at World Diabetes Foundation: “Closing the Gap: Integrating Maternal Health and Gestational Diabetes Care for Lifelong Health”(2025)